nasir international

 Q. What are some common methods used for powder handling?

-A. There are numerous systems for the handling of powders.
+There are numerous systems for the handling of powders.
 Amongst the most common powder handling methods are gravity, mechanical conveyor, vacuum and positive pressure.
 The decision must be to be based on specific application requirements, i.e. distances, material properties and available space.

 Q. Are there any simple methods for handling powders?